Jemi-code/Timer/README.md

 # timer
-A timer that can count to 1 minute and from 1 minute to 0
+A timer that can count to 1 minute and from 1 minute to 0.
+Unfortunately, it can only perform functions in one minute(sorry)